vinojjayasundara/vinojjayasundara.github.io/_pages/about.md

 ![Honored!](vinojjayasundara.github.io/images/cover.jpg)

-<span style="font-size:0.9em;"><div style="text-align: justify"> I am a Research Engineer at the Agency for Science, Technology and Research (A*STAR), Singapore.
-I am also a Senior Software Engineer and the Project Lead of the computer vision team at Reservoir Rock Technologies, Australia. </div></span>
+<div style="text-align: justify"><span style="font-size:0.9em;"> I am a Research Engineer at the Agency for Science, Technology and Research (A*STAR), Singapore.
+I am also a Senior Software Engineer and the Project Lead of the computer vision team at Reservoir Rock Technologies, Australia.</span></div>

 # News!